What is the Medium Partner Program?

 How to join the Medium partner program from countries where Stripe is not available?

-There is no safe and foolproof way that I’ve found.
+If you don’t live in one of those countries, the bad news is that there is no safe and foolproof way that I’ve found.
 Some members have a friend or relative that lives in a Stripe-allowed country, and they link up that bank account to get the earnings that way, but that’s it.

 It’s also worth noting that trying to get a hacky workaround runs the risk of violating Stripe’s terms and conditions.